Planning

 Let It Flow

 My first published article was about the Coffee Creek conservation development in Indiana.
-It appeared in Urban Land in June, 2000.
-The year before, my last year in graduate studies, I won a fellowship from the Urban Land Institute which offered an opportunity to write for the magazine.
-I was a new staff planner at NIPC learning about the rising practice of suburban conservation design and the "culture of water."
-ULI kindly published this feature length piece called Let It Flow.
+I was a new staff planner at NIPC learning about the rising practice of suburban conservation design.
+I became fascinated with the concept of the “culture of water,” as friend and planner Jim Patchett puts it.
+ULI kindly published a feature length piece.

-This guest essay appeared in Illinois Issues shortly after the consolidation of the two regional agencies in Chicago.
-I argued that the underlying division remained and that regional planning would not become truly effective until internal unification of the whole agency under its board occurred.
-My opinion caused something of a stir evoking letters in response.
-My editor Peggy gave it the prescient title The hitch in the plan.
+his guest essay appeared in Illinois Issues in 2006, shortly after the consolidation of the two regional agencies in Chicago.
+I argued that the underlying division remained and that regional planning would not become truly effective until there was internal unification of the whole agency under one board as ‘metropolitan planning organization’.

 Thoughts on farmland